 "I have found in my experience that most people eat far more calories than what is required for their bodies, thus resulting in weight gain," Fields says.
 "Additionally, most tend to overestimate the number of calories burned during a workout, therefore taking in more than they need and often 'canceling out' the calories burned during the exercise session."

 To calculate your calories for weight loss, you need to first tally your maintenance calories, aka the amount you need daily to maintain your current weight.
 You can do that by keeping a food diary for a few weeks to track your food and activity along with your weight.
-You can also use an app like LIVESTRONG.com's MyPlate, which will calculate your calorie goal for you.

 To give you a general idea of what you should be aiming for, here's a breakdown of estimated calorie needs based on age, sex and physical activity level.
 Keep in mind that this is just a baseline, though, since every body is different.